lidofinance/lido-content/lido-landing/scorecard.md

   - scorecard-attribute: "There is a way for stakers to resist malicious governance capture"
     categories: "Governance"
     self-assessment: "Needs improvement"
-    comments: "Presently, Lido on Ethereum is controlled by LDO token voting via an Aragon DAO.
-This includes the Lido treasury, staking withdrawal keys, node and oracle operator lists, DAO Access Control List (ACL) permissions, the execution of EVM scripts, and more.
-As such, the voting app is effectively root access to Lido.\n\nIn order to reduce the power LDO holders have over the protocol, when faced with a critical governance decision that could negatively impact stakers, stakers should be able to block Lido governance from executing the decision, and exit the protocol if an agreement cannot be reached.
-To this end there are research paths currently being pursued."
+    comments: "Lido on Ethereum is controlled by LDO token voting.
+This includes the Lido treasury, staking withdrawal keys, node operator and oracle lists, and more.
+As such, the voting app effectively has root access to Lido.\n\n[Research are underway](https://research.lido.fi/t/ldo-steth-dual-governance-continuation/5727) to enable stakers to block the execution of harmful governance decisions and exit the protocol if an agreement cannot be reached."
   - scorecard-attribute: "There’s a way for operators to permissionlessly enter the set and prove themselves"
     categories: "Validator set"
     self-assessment: "Needs improvement"